-To upgradeto caTissue Suite v1.2:
+To upgradeto caTissue Suite v2.0:

+Go to the command prompt and change the directory to CATISSUE_HOME/ folder.

-To upgrade from caTissue Suite v1.1.2 execute the command :
+To upgrade from caTissue Suite v1.2 execute the command :

-ant upgrade_all
+ant upgrade

-After the successful deployment of the application, a test mail will be sent to the administrative email address specified in the caTissueInstall.properties file.
+After the successful deployment of the application, a test mail will be sent to the administrative email address specified in the upgrade.properties file.

 Refer to Appendix E - Verification of upgrade data, to verify the success of the upgrade process.

-To upgrade from a caTissue Suite ‘p’ version (non-NCI releases) please see the caTissue p Version Upgrade Guide.
-Link available from the caTissue Suite 1.2 Tools page https://cabig-kc.nci.nih.gov/Biospecimen/KC/index.php/CaTissueSuite1.2

-Points to remember about Dynamic Extensions during deployment:
+Points to remember about Dynamic Extensions during deployment: [TBD]

 The deployment command does not deploy the caCORE API service of Dynamic Extension and Clinical Annotation model.
 If you wish to deploy this, run the following command: